OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Introduction

-Crucially, by focusing on the address space \textit{layout}, we decouple memory tiering into two orthogonal, allowing independent innovation within each: the \textit{layout} (frontend) problem, which organizes objects to yield high-quality page candidates for reclamation; and the \textit{reclamation} (backend) problem, which focuses on migration policies and mechanisms across different tiers.
+Crucially, by focusing on the address space \textit{layout}, we decouple memory tiering into two orthogonal concerns, allowing independent innovation within each: the \textit{layout} (frontend) problem, which organizes objects to yield high-quality page candidates for reclamation; and the \textit{reclamation} (backend) problem, which focuses on migration policies and mechanisms across different tiers.
 This separation allows us to reuse existing page-based tiering infrastructures—both swap-based~\cite{zswap, TMO} and byte-addressable~\cite{tpp, memtis, hemem}—and leverage future improvements in reclamation mechanisms.
 It also ensures that our layout optimization techniques remain applicable to future, currently non-existent memory tiers (e.g., CXL 3.0 fabrics or NVM).
 Further, it significantly lowers the adoption barrier for hyperscalers: rather than requiring changes to their existing tiering backends, address space engineering provides a superior memory layout that makes existing backends work more effectively.

 In this paper, we present \textbf{\SYSTEMfull{} (\SYSTEM)}, a compiler-runtime system that engineers the address space for \textit{unmanaged} languages like C/C++. \SYSTEM{} acts as an intelligent \textit{frontend} for memory organization: it manages pointer-based data structures, transparently profiles object access using lightweight instrumentation to determine access intensity, and employs a novel lock-free protocol to migrate objects safely, clustering hot and cold objects together.
-As a result, \SYSTEM{} prepares the memory layout for any OS \textit{backend}, enabling them to work more effectively.
-Crucially, \SYSTEM{} preserves standard language semantics, requiring minimal developer intervention.
+As a result, \SYSTEM{} prepares the memory layout for any OS \textit{backend}, enabling them to work more effectively. \SYSTEM{} preserves a familiar programming model: developers annotate which pointer fields may relocate, and the compiler routes their accesses through guides.
+This does require giving up two assumptions (stable object addresses and pointer arithmetic over managed objects) and applies to pointer-based structures rather than arbitrary code; we make this boundary explicit in \S\ref{sec:limitations}.